japanoise/gomacs/HACKING.md

 ## Commands

+Commands are stored:

-Commands are stored as a mapping between a string that represents a keymap and a string that contains lisp code.
+1. As a mapping between a string that represents a keymap and a function that has access to the lisp environment.
 This behaves like a tree; some nodes contain another map, some contain code.
 This allows us to specify keymaps like `C-x C-s`.
+2. As a string which names the command and a function with access to the lisp environment.
+This allows us to name commands for use with `M-x` or `C-h c`.

+It's strongly recommended that you define commands and then bind them to keys, rather than using lisp functions, because `C-h c` can't access the lisp code.